NIH Grants Policy Statement

 Candidates should carefully review the applicable FOA for complete information associated with the peer review process.
 The FOA may describe additional information to be submitted for each of the above elements.

-Shortly after the initial peer review meeting, candidates receive an e-mail indicating that the SRG recommendation/priority score is available in the eRA Commons.
+Shortly after the initial peer review meeting, candidates receive an e-mail indicating that the SRG recommendation/impact score is available in the eRA Commons.
 The candidate is also notified via an e-mail when the summary statement (written critique) is available in the eRA Commons.

 The PO may notify the applicant about the final review recommendation.
 The applicant should direct any questions about initial review recommendations and funding possibilities to the designated IC PO, not the SRO of the SRG.
 Name and contact information of the assigned PO is also available in the eRA Commons.
 If the application is under consideration for funding, NIH will request additional information.
 After all program and administrative issues have been resolved, the NoA will be issued for those applications selected for funding.